More sensory backpack locations added for Fringe 2019

 Autism Initiatives and Lothian Autistic Society are just two of the organisations we’re working with as part of our Fringe Days Out project.
 Fringe Days Out is our way of saying thanks to the city of Edinburgh for having us, and to give residents who normally would not get the chance to experience the festival an opportunity to go.

-In addition, we’re also working with Lothian Autistic Society to plan an exciting week of Fringe activities for local autistic children, including circus workshops, Fringe performances and Street Events.
+In addition, we’re also working with Lothian Autistic Society to plan an exciting week of Fringe activities for local autistic young people, including circus workshops, Fringe performances and Street Events.

 Help us out (and get rewarded for it)